alexmccreight/alex-hugosite/content/about/main/index.md

 number_categories: 3 # set to zero to exclude
 show_intro: true
 intro: |
-  Hi, and welcome to my site!
   My name is Alex McCreight, and I am originally from the Kansas City area.
-Currently, I study applied mathematics and statistics at Macalester College in St. Paul, Minnesota.
-I am researching Chronic Kidney Disease of Unknown etiology (CKDu) occurring in Nicaragua under Associate Professor Brianna Heggeseth.
-My personal interests include travel, fitness, gaming, music, and the Kansas City Chiefs.
+I recentely graduated from Macalester College with a bachelor's in Applied Mathematics and Statistics.
+During my time at Macalester College, I researched Chronic Kidney Disease of Unknown etiology (CKDu) occurring in Nicaragua under Dr. Brianna Heggeseth.
+My personal interests include reading, travel, fitness, gaming, music, and sports.

 outro: |